Philosophy Curriculum

 Politics

 Politics, the fourth branch of philosophy, deals with human relations on the societal level.
-Alone in a desolate area, one has no need for politics.
+Alone in a desolate place, one has no need for politics.
 Only when we find or place ourselves in a social environment, especially civilization, does politics become an issue.

+Because present political and legal systems aren’t respectful of rights, they need to transform—into new systems that finally meet needs for autonomy, choice, and justice.
+This entails updating the erroneous concept and unjust institution called government.
 An individual-rights-based politics requires and presupposes a society that respects and upholds property rights, which are a logical extension of self-ownership.
 People have rights to the entities they possess or acquire through trade, which they can use and/or dispose of, trade again in the marketplace, or create capital.
 Of course, the most personal of property in the world is one’s own self.

 Esthetics

-Philosophical Topics (definitely not an exhaustive list)
+Philosophical Topics (definitely not an exhaustive list, and with descriptions open to inquiry)

 art and beauty